7 Scarily Effective Social Engineering Techniques

 The clerk wasn’t aware of the sensitive information he was giving.
 And since it didn’t affect him directly, he didn’t care.

 Of course, not everyone will reveal so much information.
-But your job is to collect pieces of seemingly unimportant information that will help you complete the big picture.
+But your job is to collect pieces of seemingly trivial information that when combined, will help completing the big picture.

 Communication Tips